 You deserve more than just mow, blow and go.

-Grassperson is a professional, full-service landscape maintenance firm that provides weekly, year-round services to improve the quality, appearance and health of your lawn.
+Grassperson is a professional, full-service landscape maintenance company that provides weekly, year-round services to improve the quality, appearance and health of your lawn.
 We’re not your average Joe Pickup truck or a corporate type that’s too big to care about small details.
 We believe the details are everything—and so is response time.
-You’ll see our clean, good-looking trucks around town and our trained crews taking care of the best lawns in Denton and Collin Counties, Texas.
+You’ll see our clean, good-looking trucks around town and our trained crews taking care of the best lawns in and around Flower Mound, Highland Village, and Castle Hills, Texas.
 Shouldn’t we be on your property, too?

 Tired of dealing with the lawn in your rare free time?
 Put your worries away and forget the hassle.
 With Grassperson Landscape Maintenance, a dedicated crew will arrive weekly on your property.
 Same day.
 Same time.
 You can count on us.